-Credit and Funding Spread Sensitivity on Derivatives

-and Financial Liabilities.
+Credit and Funding Spread Sensitivity on Derivatives and Financial Liabilities.
 VaR excludes the impact of changes in counterparty credit spreads, our own credit spreads and unsecured funding spreads on derivatives, as well as changes in our own credit spreads (debt valuation adjustment) on financial liabilities for which the fair value option was elected.
-The estimated sensitivity to a one basis point increase in credit spreads (counterparty and our own) and unsecured funding spreads on derivatives (including hedges) was a loss of \$2 million as of both December 2019 and December 2018.
-In addition, the estimated sensitivity to a one basis point increase in our own credit spreads on financial liabilities for which the fair value option was elected was a gain of \$29 million as of December 2019 and \$41 million as of December 2018.
+The estimated sensitivity to a one basis point increase in credit spreads (counterparty and our own) and unsecured funding spreads on derivatives (including hedges) was a loss of \$3 million as of December 2020 and \$2 million as of December 2019.
+In addition, the estimated sensitivity to a one basis point increase in our own credit spreads on financial liabilities for which the fair value option was elected was a gain of \$22 million as of December 2020 and \$29 million as of December 2019.
 However, the actual net impact of a change in our own credit spreads is also affected by the liquidity, duration and convexity (as the sensitivity is not linear to changes in yields) of those financial liabilities for which the fair value option was elected, as well as the relative performance of any hedges undertaken.

 Interest Rate Sensitivity.
-Loans accounted for at amortized cost were \$89.20 billion as of December 2019 and \$80.59 billion as of December 2018, substantially all of which had floating interest rates.
-The estimated sensitivity to a 100 basis point increase in interest rates on such loans was \$681 million as of December 2019 and \$607 million as of December 2018 of additional interest income over a twelve-month period, which does not take into account the potential impact of an increase in costs to fund such loans.
+Loans accounted for at amortized cost were \$99.69 billion as of December 2020 and \$89.20 billion as of December 2019, substantially all of which had floating interest rates.
+The estimated sensitivity to a 100 basis point increase in interest rates on such loans was \$737 million as of December 2020 and \$681 million as of December 2019 of additional interest income over a twelve-month period, which does not take into account the potential impact of an increase in costs to fund such loans.
 See Note 9 to the consolidated financial statements for further information about loans accounted for at amortized cost.